nealukumies/designpatterns/README.md

 In this assignment, you start by implementing a Printer class in Java that provides basic functionality to print a message to the console.
 Then, the objective is to extend this functionality using the Decorator design pattern.
 ## Assignment 7: State
 Your goal is to design and implement a console-based Java application that simulates the development of a game character through different levels of proficiency.
+## Assígnment 8: Template method
+Your goal is to apply a simple game framework to make a game of your choice.